 However, when they are on lessons, pupils are still learners, and that means the instructor is the supervising driver.
 It is illegal for whoever is in overall control of the car to use a handheld device while the car is moving (or if the engine is on, even if you’re stationary, if you’re going by the letter of the Law),

-Personally, I have never understood the fascination many ADIs have with “mock tests”.
+Personally, I have never understood the fascination many ADIs have with ‘mock tests’.
 The only test that matters is the real one – because it is conducted by someone who is specifically trained and authorised to administer them.
-Anything else is just play-acting.
-This is even more true when the test conductor insists on dressing up in hi-vis jackets and farting about with a clip board, when they’re either going to mark more harshly than an examiner would, or more leniently simply because they’re not examiners and can’t mark properly.
-While staging this performance, they are still the supervising driver.
+Anything else is just play-acting and the outcome is pointless.
+This is even more true when the test conductor insists on dressing up in hi-vis jackets and farting about with a clip board.
+In these situations, they’re not examiners – they are still the supervising driver.
+And the pupil knows it is you, and not an examiner, so the perceived benefit of generating ‘the test situation’ is moot.

-Having seen paperless tests in action, I can assure you that filling in a DL25 by hand is not going to ruin the impression you give during your mock test pantomimes.
+Having seen many paperless tests in action (i.e. no big deal at all), I can assure you that filling in a DL25 by hand on your mock-test pantomime sessions instead of on an iPad is not going to ruin the impression anyone has of you.